Who Was Bienville? The Man Behind Mobile, Alabama

 22 Best Things to Do in Mobile, Alabama (A Local’s Guide)

-22 Best Things to Do in Mobile, Alabama (A Local’s Guide) The three things to know before you go: Mardi Gras started in Mobile in 1703, fifteen years before New Orleans existed.
+Updated May 2026 The three things to know before you go: Mardi Gras started in Mobile in 1703, fifteen years before New Orleans existed.
 The modern shipping container was invented here.
 And you can walk the entire historic downtown in an afternoon.
-Mobile rewards visitors who know…
+Mobile rewards visitors who know where to look, and after years…

 Alabama’s Signature Dishes (And Where to Try Them in Mobile)

-Alabama’s Signature Dishes (And Where to Try Them in Mobile) Quick fact: Alabama’s food didn’t come from cookbooks.
+Updated May 2026 Quick fact: Alabama’s food didn’t come from cookbooks.
 It came from the Gulf, the cotton fields, the enslaved cooks, the Native peoples, and three centuries of French, Spanish, and British rule all layering on top of each other.
-If you taste these dishes in the…
+Taste these dishes in the right places in Mobile, and you’re tasting history….